 Equality & Diversity Survey

-We're an SRA regulated practice and that means we are required to annually collect, report and publish data on the diversity of our workforce.
-You can review the results of our 2014 Equality & Diversity Survey here.
+We're an SRA regulated practice and one of our resulting obligations is to collect, report and publish data on the diversity of our workforce on a regular basis.
+You can review the results of our 2017 Equality & Diversity Survey here.

 A. The Firm’s Commitment